 On Aug.
 31st she noted bloom on Solidago neglecta [now Solidago uliginosa var. uliginosa], Bog Goldenrod "from Cleveland Ohio”.
 This is a native species but there is no previous mention of the plant in her log or when she obtained it from Cleveland Ohio.

 In the summer months she obtained 3 new species for the Garden; Cluster Mallow, Lowbush Blueberry and Velvetleaf Huckleberry.
 Details on all the 1919 new plantings are listed below the 'Autumn' section.
 She also recorded planting a number of other species previously in the Garden, including 9 species which are still in the Garden, most from local sources.

-In 1918 Eloise began a rotating display of native plants at the Minneapolis Public Library.
+Beginning in 1918 Eloise maintained a rotating display of native plants at the Minneapolis Public Library.
 She would update the exhibit every few days and bring back plants to replant in the Garden, frequently mentioning the replanting in her Garden Log.

 On Oct.
 10 she noted in the log: “No frosts so far, Thermometer registers nearly 32 degrees this morning.
 An exceptionally dry fall.”

 In the Fall months she obtained 13 new species for the Garden.
 One of which we believe she mis-identified as it has never been known from the area she collected it.
 Another of those she brought in, from a Garden Center, is an invasive plant that is currently the scourge of the crop fields in the central United States - Henbit Deadnettle.
 In her day it may have nice to experiment with growing it but today a lot of herbicide is applied every year to control this plant.